-Although Earhart's convictions were strong, challenging prejudicial and financial obstacles awaited her.
-But the former tomboy was no stranger to disapproval or doubt.
-Defying conventional feminine behavior, the young Earhart climbed trees, "belly-slammed" her sled to start it downhill and hunted rats with a .22 rifle.
+Although Earhart's convictions were strong, challenging, prejudicial, and financial obstacles awaited her, but the former tomboy was no stranger to disapproval or doubt.
+Defying conventional feminine behavior, a young Earhart climbed trees, "belly slammed" her sled to start it downhill, and hunted rats with a .22 rifle.
 She also kept a scrapbook of newspaper clippings about successful women in predominantly male-oriented fields, including film direction and production, law, advertising, management, and mechanical engineering.

 One afternoon in April 1928, a phone call came for Earhart at work.
 "I'm too busy to answer just now," she said.
-After hearing that it was important, Earhart relented though at first she thought it was a prank.
+After hearing that it was important, Earhart relented, though she thought it was a prank.
 It wasn't until the caller supplied excellent references that she realized the man was serious.
 "How would you like to be the first woman to fly the Atlantic?" he asked, to which Earhart promptly replied, "Yes!"
 After an interview in New York with the project coordinators, including book publisher and publicist George P. Putnam, she was asked to join pilot Wilmer "Bill" Stultz and co-pilot/mechanic Louis E. "Slim" Gordon.
-The team left Trepassey harbor, Newfoundland, in a Fokker F7 named Friendship on June 17, 1928, and arrived at Burry Port, Wales, approximately 21 hours later.
-Their landmark flight made headlines worldwide, because three women had died within the year trying to be that first woman.
-When the crew returned to the United States they were greeted with a ticker-tape parade in New York and a reception held by President Calvin Coolidge at the White House.
+The team left Trepassey Harbor, Newfoundland, in a Fokker F7 named Friendship (on June 17, 1928), and arrived at Burry Port, Wales approximately 21 hours later.
+Their landmark flight made headlines worldwide because three pilots had died within the year trying to be that first women to fly across the Atlantic.
+When the crew returned to the United States, they were greeted with a ticker-tape parade in New York and a reception held by President Calvin Coolidge at the White House.

-From then on, Earhart's life revolved around flying.
-She placed third at the Cleveland Women's Air Derby, later nicknamed the "Powder Puff Derby" by Will Rogers.
-As fate would have it, her life also began to include George Putnam.
-The two developed a friendship during preparation for the Atlantic crossing and were married February 7, 1931.
+From then on, Earhart's life revolved around flying—to start, she placed third at the Cleveland Women's Air Derby, later nicknamed the "Powder Puff Derby" by Will Rogers.
+As fate would have it, George Putnam entered her life, too.
+The two developed a friendship during preparation for the Atlantic crossing and were married February 7th, 1931.
 Intent on retaining her independence, she referred to the marriage as a "partnership" with "dual control."